-This Video Of Stacey Abrams' Response To The 2019 State Of The Union Shows Why It's A Big Deal
+Stacey Abrams' Response To The State Of The Union Was A Huge Deal & It Shows

 Yet another metaphorical glass ceiling was broken — perhaps even demolished for good — during President Donald Trump's second State of the Union address on Tuesday, Feb.
 5. This year, all eyes were on the former Democratic nominee for the Georgia gubernatorial race, who gave the party's official response to the president.
 This video of Stacey Abrams' response to the 2019 State of the Union shows why the move was such a big deal.